cfn420/fbnc/README.md

 The method supports both:
 - **Hard constraint sampling**, generating networks that satisfy features exactly.
-- **What-if analysis**, modifying an initial network to desire a feature while minimally while adjusting the network.
+- **What-if analysis**, modifying an initial network to desire a feature while minimally adjusting the network.

 FBNC is introduced in the paper: